sujnanpatil/Dynamic-Copilot/Labs/Lab-03.md

 # Lab 03: Use AI to supercharge sales communication

+## Lab Scenario

+With Microsoft Copilot for Sales, sellers can stay informed on customer interactions, seamlessly update CRM records, and access the correct data to inform conversations with customers, all while complying with business processes.

+Microsoft Copilot for Sales uses the power of generative AI to reimagine the sales experience, helping you stay in the flow of your work in Outlook, Teams, and Word.

+## Lab Objectives

+In this lab, you will perform:

+- View and save email summary to CRM
+- Draft an email message

 ## Excercise 1: View and save email summary to CRM

 ### Task 1: View email summary